 Even the smallest of conservatories can benefit from an electric heater, with their versatile design ensuring straightforward fitting, no matter how challenging a conservatory floor plan.

-Wall mounted electric heaters are just the ticket for those after simplicity, energy efficiency and fuss-free installation.
-A more affordable alternative to central heating radiators, wall mounted models can be fitted in no time at all, with their raised placement meaning there’s no need to sacrifice precious square footage.
+Wall-mounted electric heaters are just the ticket for those after simplicity, energy efficiency and fuss-free installation.
+A more affordable alternative to oil-filled radiators, or a convection heater.
+A wall heater can be fitted in no time at all, with their raised placement meaning there’s no need to sacrifice precious square footage.

 What’s more, they’re incredibly user-friendly in every respect, whether it’s DIY installation or everyday operation.

-Slimline conservatory heaters are a superb choice if you’re after discreet, but dependable heating options for your conservatory.
-Stainless steel slimline heaters are particularly suitable for those searching for heaters that deliver lower temperature outputs for conservatories that are used more occasionally than daily.
+Slimline heaters for conservatories are a superb choice if you’re after discreet, but dependable heating options for your conservatory.
+Stainless steel slimline heaters are particularly suitable for those searching for heaters that deliver lower desired temperature outputs for conservatories that are used more occasionally than daily.

-Their low-profile design and choice of wall mounted and free-standing models ensures there’s an ideal match for just about any conservatory.
+Their low-profile design and the wall heater choice ensure there’s an ideal match for just about any conservatory.